Charles Limbert

-Charles P. Limbert (1854-1923) was an American furniture designer.
+Charles P. Limbert (1854–1923) was an American furniture designer.
 He is considered one of the most successful furniture leaders in the history of Grand Rapids and the Arts and Crafts movement in America.
 The furniture that bears his name is highly sought after and seriously collected to this day.
 His designs were mainly inspired by such diverse influences as English Arts and Crafts, Dutch folk furniture, Scottish architect/designer Charles Rennie Mackintosh, and the Vienna Secession.

 Early Days

-Limbert was born in Linesville, Pennsylvania in either 1854 or 1856, the son of cabinetmaker and furniture dealer Levi H. Limbert.
+Limbert was born in Linesville, Pennsylvania, in 1854, the son of cabinetmaker and furniture dealer Levi H. Limbert.
 After moving with his family in 1866 to Akron, Ohio, he later learned the furniture business in the 1870s at his father's store.
 As a young man in Akron, the first business he tried on his own was in the carriage trade.

 Career

-After leaving his adopted hometown in the mid-1880s, he moved west and began his career as a furniture salesman.
-Limbert started making chairs in Grand Rapids, Michigan while continuing to distribute furniture made by others.
-After several major collaborations in the late 1800s, such as the “Klingman & Limbert Chair Co.” and his own furniture selling commission called “Charles P. Limbert & Co.”, he opened his own name brand company, the “Charles P. Limbert Furniture Co.” in Grand Rapids in 1902, and his own custom built factory in Holland, Michigan in 1906, where his entourage designed and built "Limbert's Holland Dutch Arts and Crafts Furniture".
+After leaving Akron, Limbert moved to Chicago (where he worked as a salesman at Colbys Furniture Store), then to Grand Rapids, Michigan, where he set up his permanent business location at the newly built Blodgett building in 1889.
+After several major collaborations in that city, such as the “Klingman & Limbert Chair Co.” and his own furniture selling commission called “Charles P. Limbert & Co.”, he opened his own name brand company, the “Charles P. Limbert Furniture Co.” in Grand Rapids in 1902, and his own custom built factory in Holland, Michigan, in 1906, where his entourage designed and built "Limbert's Holland Dutch Arts and Crafts Furniture".
 Limbert continued to manage his company until 1922, when poor health prompted him to sell his share in the company.
-The company closed in 1944, due to World War II.
+In 1942, the Charles P. Limbert Company was declared bankrupt on January 2, and the factory closed its doors on January 22.
+The factory and machinery went up for public auction September 16.

+Factory Locations

+Limbert originally started producing furniture in Grand Rapids at a variety of unknown locations, before finally securing their factory at the south west corner of Butterworth and Front, which was previously owned by the Clipper Bicycle Co.
+After 1906, they made furniture in their own brand new and customized factory in Holland Michigan, built at the south east corner of Sixth and Columbia.

+Entourage

+Although Limbert himself was known as an artist and expert in furniture design, the success of his company also revolved around his entourage of designers who helped create his lines.
+The most influential designers who worked with Limbert during his arts and crafts era of production were the Gohlke family.
+Louis F. Gohlke (hired in 1902) designed the Limbert logo brand, and his son William J. Gohlke (hired in 1908) designed a variety advertisements, catalogue covers and watercolor interiors.
+In 1917 Limbert hired Charles D. Thompson, who had a reputation for his work in London, to design a variety of period styles.